panva/jose/SECURITY.md

 - **Compromised runtime environment**: Malicious or backdoored JavaScript runtimes, compromised system libraries, or tampered Web Cryptography implementations.
 - **Supply chain attacks on the runtime** ([CWE-1357](https://cwe.mitre.org/data/definitions/1357.html)): Compromised Node.js binaries, malicious browser builds, or similar supply chain attacks on the execution environment.
 - **Denial of service via resource exhaustion** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): While the library validates inputs, it does not implement resource limits.
 Applications should implement their own rate limiting and resource management.
-- **Oversized inputs** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): The library does not enforce size limits on JWTs, JWS, JWE, JWK, or JWKS inputs.
+- **Oversized inputs** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): Except for the configurable JWE decompressed plaintext limit, the library does not enforce size limits on JWTs, JWS, JWE, JWK, or JWKS inputs.
 Enforcing input size limits appropriate for the application's context (e.g., limiting the size of incoming tokens or payloads before passing them to the library) is the responsibility of the application.
-- **Untrusted JWKS sources**: Security issues arising from fetching keys from untrusted or compromised JWKS endpoints are the user's responsibility.
+- **Untrusted JWKS sources**: Security issues arising from fetching keys from untrusted or compromised JWKS endpoints, insecure transport, user-provided fetch implementations, proxies, or writable caches are the user's responsibility.
+- **Application policy decisions**: Missing `exp`, `aud`, `iss`, `sub`, `typ`, `nonce`, `jti`, or custom claims, replay prevention, token revocation, session binding, and authorization checks are application responsibilities unless the relevant `jose` validation option was used and bypassed.
+- **Decode-only APIs**: Security issues caused by using `decodeJwt` or `decodeProtectedHeader` as if they authenticated, decrypted, verified, or validated a token are application misuse, not vulnerabilities in this library.
+- **Unsecured JWTs**: Security issues caused by using `UnsecuredJWT` for authenticated or integrity-protected data are application misuse, not vulnerabilities in this library.
+- **Header-supplied trust anchors**: Security issues caused by trusting attacker-controlled `jku`, `x5u`, `x5c`, `x5t`, `x5t#S256`, or embedded `jwk` header values without an application-defined trust policy are application misuse, not vulnerabilities in this library.
+- **General JWS or JWE multi-party policy**: The General JSON serialization APIs return the first successfully verified signature or decrypted recipient.
+Applications that require all signatures, quorum signatures, or validation of every recipient must implement that policy themselves.